yy4382/obsidian-static-site-export/README.md

    2. Target note is not "published": remove the [[]] and leave the content in it untouched.
    3. Target note is image file: upload it to a image hosting site, and replace the image link.
 The image file won't be modified.
 Currently only Easyimage is supported.
 4. Change tags in front matter into 1-depth format (discarding content before /)
-5. Upload the markdown files onto S3 (or S3 compatible services).
-Other choices such as uploading to git repo or downloading to local machine is currently being developed.
+5. Upload the markdown files onto S3 or commit via git.
+A setting item controls the behavior.

+The "Current file - Static Site MD Export" does similar staff, but only validate the current note, not all the notes.

 The “Trigger GitHub Action deploy” button does: